 Holland and the bulb fields

-So heading off for a few weeks to catch the best of the blooms, had us arriving in Abbenes, 7km from the world famous Keukenhof, that’s the world’s largest flower garden.
+So we’re heading off for a 3-week trip to catch the best of the blooms.
+Starting at Abbenes, just 7km from the world famous Keukenhof, which is to put it mildly, the world’s largest flower garden.

-After a quick cycle round, we were back on the boat and off towards Sassenheim and Noordwijk, peddling towards the coast!
+After a quick look round, we’re back on the boat and off towards Sassenheim and Noordwijk, in other words, peddling towards the coast.

 The Aroma of Flowers